< Back

 EatSafeVerified (ESV) is a B2B food safety platform used by suppliers, manufacturers, and QA teams to manage the entire workflow - from sample submission and lab test tracking to document generation and audit preparation.
 Clients range from small organic farms to large-scale food manufacturers.

 A Certificate of Analysis (COA) is the regulatory backbone of food safety.
-They're official documents showing test results, product details, and compliance statements...it’s essentially a product's safety passport.
-A COA is what auditors ask for during FDA inspections.
-A missing field or outdated regulatory language can invalidate an entire product batch, delay shipments worth hundreds of thousands of dollars, or worse, trigger a recall.
+An official document showing test results, product details, and compliance statements - a product's safety passport.
+What auditors ask for during FDA inspections.
+A missing field or outdated regulatory language can invalidate an entire product batch, delay shipments worth hundreds of thousands, or trigger a recall.

 Role